rurseekatze/node-tileserver/README.md

  * `username` The username to be used for database requests.
 Depends on the parameters you are using in osm2pgsql. _Default: `railmap`_

- * `vtiledir` Relative or absolute path to the vector tile directory. _Default: `/var/www/orm/OpenRailwayMap/tiles`_

- * `tiledir` Relative or absolute path to the bitmap tile directory. _Default: `/var/www/orm/OpenRailwayMap/bitmap-tiles`_
+ * `tiledir` Relative or absolute path to the directory where bitmap and vector tiles are stored in separate directories. _Default: `/var/www/orm/OpenRailwayMap`_

  * `expiredtilesdir` Relative or absolute path to the list of expired tiles. _Default: `/var/www/orm/OpenRailwayMap/import`_